abhijitparida/bunk/README.md

 ## Contributing

-Feel free to open new issues here: [https://github.com/abhijitparida/bunk/issues](https://github.com/abhijitparida/bunk/issues)

 If this is your first pull request, please read this article: [How To Create a Pull Request on GitHub](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)

+### Where To Start

+Take a look at the [open issues](https://github.com/abhijitparida/bunk/issues) and pick something to work on.
+Feel free to open new issues.
+You can also [search for code marked `TODO`](https://github.com/abhijitparida/bunk/search?q=TODO) in the repo.

 Read contributing guidelines here: [CONTRIBUTING.md](.github/CONTRIBUTING.md)